NLP-Suite/nlp-suite-runner/README.md

 To install the NLP Suite Runner, first ensure that you have downloaded and installed [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 You can find a list of NLP Suite Runner binaries for your operating system in the latest release [here](https://github.com/NLP-Suite/nlp-suite-runner/releases/latest).

-To run GIS (Geographic Information System) mapping via **Google Earth Pro**, rather than the default Python Folium, you need to download and install Google Earth Pro; click [here](https://www.google.com/earth/download/gep/agree.html?hl=en-GB) to doownload.
+To run GIS (Geographic Information System) mapping via **Google Earth Pro**, rather than the default Python Folium, you need to download and install Google Earth Pro; click [here](https://www.google.com/earth/download/gep/agree.html?hl=en-GB) to download Google Earth Pro.

 To display network graphs via **Gephi**, you need to deanload and install Gephi.
+Click [here](https://gephi.org/users/download/) to download Gephi.

 ### Mac